looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ```
 {{< /code >}}

 The stats are given default values in the constructor, and the methods allow us to customise them.
-Of course, for a simple class like this we could pass all the custom values into the constructor, but in real code that's not always possible or desireable.
+Of course, for a simple class like this we could pass all the custom values into the constructor, but in real code that's not always possible or desirable.
 Now let's see what we have to do to customise all of the frog's stats:

 {{< code lang="js" linenos="false" caption="Customising our frog" >}}
 ``` js